If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

 Is an inspection required?

 Yes, a home inspection and appraisal are required to meet the FHA loan inspection requirements.
-A lender will need to see the full report from a HUD-approved inspector who took a look at the house for soundness, safety, and general sanitation.
+A lender will need to see the full report from a HUD-approved inspector who checked the house for soundness, safety, and general sanitation.
 They will ensure that the home has things like:

 - Safe electrical systems